apostrophecms/apostrophe-documentation/docs/modules/apostrophe-admin-bar/index.md

 user only sees one of them, etc. Called by `afterInit`
 ### pushAssets()

+### itemIsVisible(*req*, *item*)
+Determine if the specified admin bar item object should be rendered or not, for the given req; based on item.permission if any. `req.user` is guaranteed to exist at this point.
 ## Nunjucks template helpers
 ### output()
 Render the admin bar.
 If the user is not able to see any items,